dbt-labs/docs.getdbt.com/website/docs/docs/dbt-cloud/dbt-cloud-enterprise/setting-up-enterprise-sso-with-azure-active-directory.md

 **Configuration with the new Azure AD interface (optional)**

-Depending on your Azure AD settings, your App registration page might look different than the screenshots shown above.
-If you are _not_ prompted to configure a Redirect URI on the **New Registration** page, the follow the steps below.
-If you were able to set up the Redirect URI in the steps above, then skip ahead to step 8 below.
+Depending on your Azure AD settings, your App Registration page might look different than the screenshots shown above.
+If you are _not_ prompted to configure a Redirect URI on the **New Registration** page, then follow steps 6 and 7 below after creating your App Registration.
+If you were able to set up the Redirect URI in the steps above, then skip ahead to step 8.

-6. After registering the new application, navigate to the **Authentication** tab for the new application.
+6. After registering the new application without specifying a Redirect URI, navigate to the **Authentication** tab for the new application.

 7. Click **+ Add platform** and enter a Redirect URI for your application.
 See step 4 above for more information on the correct Redirect URI value for your